tdorssers/TeslaPy/README.md

 ## Overview

-The single file module *teslapy* depends on Python [requests](https://pypi.org/project/requests/) and [requests_oauthlib](https://pypi.org/project/requests-oauthlib/).
+The module *teslapy* depends on Python [requests](https://pypi.org/project/requests/) and [requests_oauthlib](https://pypi.org/project/requests-oauthlib/).
 The `Tesla` class extends `requests.Session` and therefore inherits methods like `get()` and `post()` that can be used to perform API calls.
-It uses Tesla's new [OAuth 2](https://oauth.net/2/) Single Sign-On service with support for Multi-Factor Authentication (MFA) Time-based One-Time Passwords (TOTP) to acquire a JSON Web Token (JWT) bearer to access the Owner API that is cached to disk (*cache.json*) for reuse.
-The cache stores tokens of each authorized identity (email).
-Authentication is only needed when a new token is requested.
-The token is automatically refreshed when expired without the need to reauthenticate.
-An email registered in another region (e.g. auth.tesla.cn) is also supported.
+All calls to the Owner API are intercepted to add the JSON Web Token (JWT) bearer, which is acquired after authentication:

+* It implements Tesla's new [OAuth 2](https://oauth.net/2/) Single Sign-On service.
+* And supports Multi-Factor Authentication (MFA) Time-based One-Time Passwords (TOTP).
+* Acquired tokens are cached to disk (*cache.json*) for persistence.
+* The cache stores tokens of each authorized identity (email).
+* Authentication is only needed when a new token is requested.
+* The token is automatically refreshed when expired without the need to reauthenticate.
+* An email registered in another region (e.g. auth.tesla.cn) is also supported.

 The constructor takes two arguments required for authentication (email and password) and four optional arguments: a passcode getter function, a factor selector function, a verify SSL certificate bool and a proxy server URL.
 The convenience method `api()` uses named endpoints listed in *endpoints.json* to perform calls, so the module does not require changes if the API is updated.
 Any error message returned by the API is raised as an `HTTPError` exception.
 Additionally, the class implements the following methods:

 | Call | Description |
 | --- | --- |